syncfusion-content/windowsforms-docs/WindowsForms/sfdatetimeedit/Getting-Started.md

 ## Date range

 In a real-time appointment scenario, the appointment is open only for a limited number of days.
-You have to select a date and time within the given range.
-This can be achieved by [MinDateTime](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfDateTimeEdit~MinDateTime.html) and [MaxDateTime](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfDateTimeEdit~MaxDateTime.html) properties that enables the specified date range in the SfDateTimeEdit control.
+You have to select a date and time within given range using the [MinDateTime](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfDateTimeEdit~MinDateTime.html) and [MaxDateTime](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfDateTimeEdit~MaxDateTime.html) properties, which enable specified date range in the SfDateTimeEdit control.

 {% tabs %}